 Michael Shoemaker is the chief compliance officer for Kayne Anderson Rudnick Investment Management, LLC in Los Angeles, CA, responsible for ensuring the firm’s activities comply with relevant legal and regulatory requirements by developing, implementing, and maintaining the firm’s compliance program.
 Shoemaker was previously chief compliance officer for Driehaus Capital Management LLC and Driehaus Mutual Funds, compliance officer for PIMCO, and served in various compliance roles at Driehaus.
 He earned a B.S. in Business Administration with a major in Accounting from the University of Arizona, an MBA with a concentration in Finance and International Business from DePaul University, and a J.D. from Chicago-Kent College of Law.
 He is a member of the Illinois bar.

-Victor Siclari is a senior vice president at Wilmington Trust, where he supports first-line risk, governance, and compliance for its retirement and institutional custody services business.
+Victor Siclari is a senior vice president and senior compliance advisor at Wilmington Trust, where he supports first-line risk, governance, and compliance for its retirement and institutional custody services business.
 His decades of experience in investment management, fiduciary, and banking settings include roles at USAA, BNY Mellon, Reed Smith, Federated Hermes, and the SEC’s Investment Management division.
 Siclari holds an LL.M. in Securities Regulation with distinction from Georgetown University Law Center, a J.D. from the University at Buffalo Law School, and a B.A. from Hofstra University.

 Neil A. Simon is the IAA’s vice president, government relations.
 He has a leading role in the formulation and communication of the IAA’s views on legislative and regulatory issues and is responsible for advocacy before the U.S. Congress.
 Before joining the IAA, he was director of government relations for the Financial Planning Association and served as executive director of the National Franchise Council.
 Prior to that, he was counsel in the law firm of Hogan & Hartson LLP (now known as Hogan Lovells).
 He received his B.A. magna cum laude from Clark University, his J.D. from Georgetown University, and is a member of Phi Beta Kappa.